Lexxeous/technical_references/Postman/Postman Management.md

 > Global variables can be referenced in the *body* with string interpolation, using the `"{{<var>}}"` syntax.

 #### III.i.f.
 Request Builder Pre-request Script:

+These scripts will run prior to a request actually being sent/executed.
+However, you cannot write tests/assertions because there is no response to act upon.

+An example of some useful pre-request script actions could be:

+  * calculating current timestamps
+  * generating some random data
+  * save data to variable(s) for use in the post-request test(s)
+  * setup output logging

 #### III.i.g.
 Request Builder Tests: